awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 **Elastic Load Balancing \(`ELB`\) health checks**
 Instances for groups that do not use `ELB` health checks are considered healthy if they are in the `running` state\.
 Instances for groups that use `ELB` health checks are considered healthy if they are in the `running` state and they are reported as healthy by the load balancer\.

-If you attached a load balancer or target group to your Auto Scaling group, you can configure the group to mark an instance as unhealthy when Elastic Load Balancing reports it as `unhealthy`\.\.
+If you attached a load balancer or target group to your Auto Scaling group, you can configure the group to mark an instance as unhealthy when Elastic Load Balancing reports it as `unhealthy`\.
 If connection draining is enabled for your load balancer, Amazon EC2 Auto Scaling waits for in\-flight requests to complete or the maximum timeout to expire, whichever comes first, before terminating instances due to a scaling event or health check replacement\.

 For information about enabling these health checks, see [Adding ELB health checks](as-add-elb-healthcheck.md)\.